7 Best Adidas Spike Shoes Tested & Reviewed

 Spikes are designed for various events including short sprints, middle distances, long distances, cross country and other track and field activities like the long jump.
-The are designed to have the athlete run on their toes, which helps to make them run faster.
-The first major difference among spikes its the amount of actual spikes it includes.
+They are designed to have the athlete run on their toes, which helps to make them run faster.
+The first major difference among spikes it’s the number of actual spikes it includes.
 The spike part, known as the “pin,” can include three spikes up to eight spikes.
 The more spikes the more traction.

 There is also a difference in the amount of cushioning (in the heels) spikes have.
-Some options have ample cushioning for long distance runners or pole vaulters because of more heel strike.
-However, some skim out on cushion to be even more light and flat, ideal for short distance sprinters.
+Some options have ample cushioning for long-distance runners or pole vaulters because of more heel strike.
+However, some skim out on the cushion to be even more light and flat, ideal for short distance sprinters.

 Track vs. Cross Country